Assembly line worker integration and balancing problem: The Assembly Line Worker Integration and Balancing Problem

 \subsection{Introduction: SALBP vs ALWABP}

-The SALBP was initially defined by \cite{baybars86survey} through several well-known simplifying hypotheses.
-This classical single-model problem, which consists of finding the best feasible assignment of tasks to stations so that certain precedence constraints are fulfilled, has been the reference problem in the literature in its two basic versions: when the cycle time $C$ is given, and the aim is to optimize the number of necessary workstations, the problem is called SALBP-1.
+The SALBP was initially reviewed by \cite{baybars86survey} and consists of an assembly line balancing problem with several well-known simplifying hypotheses.
+This classical single-model problem which aims at finding the best feasible assignment of tasks to stations so that certain precedence constraints are fulfilled, has been the reference problem in the literature in its two basic versions: when the cycle time $C$ is given, and the objective is to optimize the number of necessary workstations, the problem is called SALBP-1.
 Whereas when there is a given number $m$ of workstations, and the goal is to minimize the cycle time $C$ the literature knows this second version as SALBP-2 \citep{scholl99balancing}.

-A trend in Assembly Line research in the last decade has been to narrow the gap between the theoretical proposals and the industrial reality, which faces multiple specific configurations in detail such as multi-manned workstations \citep{Dimitriadis2006,kellegoz2012efficient}, two sided assembly lines \citep{kim2009mathematical,ozcan2009multiple}, or operator allocation in job sharing and operator revisiting lines \citep{zeng2012operator}, among many others.
+A trend in Assembly Line research in the last decade has been to narrow the gap between the theoretical proposals and the industrial reality, which faces multiple specific configurations such as multi-manned workstations \citep{Dimitriadis2006,kellegoz2012efficient}, two sided assembly lines \citep{kim2009mathematical,ozcan2009multiple}, or operator allocation in job sharing and operator revisiting lines \citep{zeng2012operator}, among many others.
 As part of this trend, \cite{miralles07advantages} properly defined the ALWABP, a generalization of the SALBP where, in addition to the assignment of tasks to stations, a set of heterogeneous workers also has to be assigned to stations.
 In this scenario each task has a worker-dependent processing time, which allows taking into account the limitations and specific production rates of each worker.
 Moreover, when the time to execute a task for certain worker is very high, this assignment is considered infeasible in the input data matrix.